 Will it reduce costs?
 Improve worker productivity?
 Make their jobs easier?
 Buyers have a “job-to-be-done” attitude when selecting products for their companies.
 Put yourself in their shoes and then prepare blog posts that address their needs and perspectives.

 Leverage good reviews.
 If your site allows customer reviews, do all you can to leverage these reviews.
-The first step is thanking the customer for their review.
-That helps highlight the review.
-Next, work it into a blog post and share it on social media.
+The first steps are asking and then thanking customers for their reviews.
+Next, work the review into a blog post and share it on social media.
 Good reviews have power.

 One of our IT clients says their site gets lots of visitors, but taking a closer look, those visitors that turn into customers are the ones that read their positive reviews.